dev-1220/small_business_funding_website/README.md

 <img width="719" alt="Screenshot 2024-01-22 at 3 14 41 PM" src="https://github.com/dev-1220/small_business_funding_website/assets/78588667/6f23a428-8c18-43ff-9a7a-b96748ec13bf">

 ### Additional Features
--Dowload the results or the whole programs as a PDF -FAQ section for users
+*Dowload the results or the whole programs as a PDF *FAQ section for users
--Footer with company details
+*Footer with company details